snu-mllab/Neural-Relation-Graph/README.md

 ```
 python detect_ood.py -n [mae_large_49/resnet50] --pow 1
 ```
 - The required GPU Memory is approximately **14GB** for MAE-Large and **18GB** for ResNet50.
 You can reduce memory usage by half using half-precision with `--dtype float16`, with a marginal performance drop.
-Also, using smaller `--chunk` (e.g., 50) reduces memory usage, while leads to increased computation time.
+Also, using smaller `--chunk` (e.g., 50) reduces memory usage while leading to increased computation time.

 ## Language and speech datasets